Thank you for your interest in receiving:

 Embracing Israel/Palestine by Rabbi Michael Lerner

-Rabbi Michael Lerner, best-selling author of The Left Hand of God and editor of Tikkun magazine, is now making the case for why peace activists must be BOTH pro-Israel and pro-Palestine.
+Rabbi Michael Lerner, best-selling author of The Left Hand of God and editor of Tikkun magazine, makes the case for why peace activists must be BOTH pro-Israel and pro-Palestine.

 Instead, he argues that a fundamental transformation in consciousness is needed for any political compromise to work.
 He shows how we in the West can help shape a global transformation in consciousness (and changes in foreign and domestic policies) that are needed to provide the security, justice, and mutual compassion necessary for a lasting peace.